 Form 4868 will require you to show your properly estimated tax liability based on the information that is available to you.

-- Penalty for failure to file: For every month that you do not file your taxes, your penalty will be 5% monthly of the net tax due.
-This is not to exceed 25%, which means that the failure to file penalty is generally not assessed for longer than 5 months.
-In addition, there is also a minimum penalty that will be incurred 60 days after the due date or extended due date.
-The minimum penalty is the smaller of $135 or 100% of unpaid tax.
+- Penalty for failure to file: For every month that you don't file your taxes, your penalty will be 5% monthly of the net tax due.
+The penalty maxes out at 25%.
+In addition, there is also a minimum penalty that kicks in 60 days after the due date or extended due date.
+The minimum penalty is the smaller of $435 or 100% of unpaid tax.

-- Penalty for failure to pay: For every month that you do not pay your taxes, your penalty will be .5% monthly of net tax due.
+- Penalty for failure to pay: For every month that you don't pay your taxes, your penalty will be 0.5% monthly of net tax due.
 Again, this number is not to exceed 25%, which means that the failure to pay penalty will generally not exceed 50 months.
-In addition to the penalty for failure to pay, interest will be assessed on any balance due.
+In addition to the penalty for failure to pay, interest accrues on any balance due.

 - Penalty for failure to file and pay: For any months in which you have failed to file and failed to pay, the failure to file penalty will be reduced by the 0.5% failure to pay penalty.
 This takes the failure to file penalty to 4.5%, while the failure to pay penalty remains 0.5%.
 Therefore, if a taxpayer both fails to file and fails to pay, the combined monthly penalty is limited to 5% for the months where both are outstanding.